 In 2009-2010, Corleone signed a record deal with End Of Earth Records, as a gospel hip-hop artist, under His alias titled as, "Gifted".
 As then, Corleone stood label mates with legendary Gospel Hip-hop groups and artists such as, The Tunnel Rats, Propaganda, Theory Hazit, Afarr, and many more Christian rap artists to name.
 Corleone soon opted out of his contract with End Of Earth records, due to financial reasons.

-In 2010-2011, Corleone was assigned as ghost writer, to rappers, 50 cent and Eminem, for well over $3 million dollars through the major record label, Universal Music Group, as well.
+In 2010-2011, Corleone was assigned as ghost writer to rappers, 50 cent and Eminem, for well over $3 million dollars by major record label, Universal Music Group.
 He declined to sign his record contract with Universal, due to him not receiving any royalty money, nor credentials as the initial song writer.
-As his manager than, was Brian Wayne Perry of Universal Music Group.
+As his manager than, under UMG, named Brian Wayne Perry was the person who had landed Corleone the record deal.

 Corleone has been interviewed by, “Rolling Stone Magazine”, and has also been scheduled to interview on, “XXL Magazine.”
 Corleone has also been scheduled for interview on ABCs’, “Good Morning America”, television show, under Tate Publishing, of whom he was signed with as both a musician and author in 2013.